Blog

 Why I Watch the Same Movie Clips Over and Over When I'm Burned Out

 Puss in Boots: The Last Wish.
 Death vs. Puss fight scenes.
-I loop them 30 to 50 times until my mood gets better.
+I loop them 30 to 50 times until I feel regulated again.
 Why watching the same clips over and over is how I actually rest.

 See Full Post